Lymph: Circulation

 Tubular vessels transport lymph back to the blood, ultimately replacing the volume lost during the formation of the interstitial fluid.
 These channels are the lymphatic channels, or simply lymphatics.

 Unlike the cardiovascular system, the lymphatic system is not closed.
 In some amphibian and reptilian species, the lymphatic system has central pumps, called lymph hearts, which typically exist in pairs, but humans and other mammals do not have a central lymph pump.
 Lymph transport is slow and sporadic.
 Despite low pressure, lymph movement occurs due to peristalsis (propulsion of the lymph due to alternate contraction and relaxation of smooth muscle tissue), valves, and compression during contraction of adjacent skeletal muscle and arterial pulsation.

 Lymph that enters the lymph vessels from the interstitial spaces usually does not flow backwards along the vessels because of the presence of valves.
 If excessive hydrostatic pressure develops within the lymph vessels, though, some fluid can leak back into the interstitial spaces and contribute to formation of edema.

 The flow of lymph in the thoracic duct in an average resting person usually approximates 100ml per hour.
 Accompanied by another ~25ml per hour in other lymph vessels, the total lymph flow in the body is about 4 to 5 litres per day.
 This can be elevated several fold while exercising.
 It is estimated that without lymphatic flow, the average resting person would die within 24 hours.

 Clinical significance

-Histopathological analysis of lymphoid tissues is widely used in clinical diagnostics to evaluate immune system status and detect pathological conditions.
-While it does not directly measure immune function, it offers valuable insights when combined with clinical and laboratory findings.
-Specific diagnostic applications include: